 The financial statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand ("NZ GAAP").
-They comply with Public Benefit Entity International Public Sector Accounting Standards.
+They comply with Public Entity International Public Sector Accounting Standards.

-VPIS is a Public Benefit Entity (PBE) for the purposes of financial reporting and the financial statements have been prepared in accordance with the requirements of the in accordance with the Financial Market Conduct Act 2013, Financial Reporting Act 2013 and the Insurance (Prudential Supervision) Act 2010.
+VPIS is a Public Benefit Entity (PBE) for the purposes of financial reporting and the financial statements have been prepared in accordance with the Financial Market Conduct Act 2013, Financial Reporting Act 2013 and the Insurance (Prudential Supervision) Act 2010.